summitradio/k3ng-rotator/720-Clock.md

     #define INTERNAL_CLOCK_CORRECTION 0

 A positive number compensates for a slow clock and a negative number compensates for a fast clock.
 A number of 0.00145 would make the clock run 0.145% faster.

+# Timezones

+The clock normally runs in UTC (Zulu) time.
+If you would rather display time for a certain timezone, you can use the \V command to set the timezone offset in hours.
+The command format is:

+    \V[-]x[x].[x][x][x]

+For example, to set a negative four hour offset from UTC:

+    \V-4

+To set a five and a half hour positive offset:

+    \V5.5